Divya063/TestingFramework/README.md

     - Test file : test_mount.py
     - Use case : Checks if eos is mounted on host and sciencebox
     - There are two testing modes:
-      - 0 : Host
+      - "host"
-      - 1 : sciencebox
+      - "sciencebox"
-    -  To run this test explicitly use - `python3 test_mount.py --mode 1`
+    -  To run this test explicitly use - `python3 test_mount.py --mode host`

 3. throughput:
     - Test file : test_throughput.py